saxess-software/DataFactory-Knowledge-Center/ETL/Import_per_SQLServerAgent.md

 ![](images/df_user.png)

 To check if a task is working, let it be executed from the agent by a taskplan - THAT's DIFFERENT from starting the task manually
+You can create "one time" task to check it on demand
 ![](images/manuell.PNG)